-Available as a private event space, this chic mix of both indoor and outdoor space rests at the top of New York's influential NoMad hotel.
+Available as a private event space, this chic mix of both indoor and outdoor space rests at the top of New York's influential NoMad Hotel.
 Breathtaking views more than 12 stories above bustling city streets display a breathtaking view of Manhattan's famous skyline, beautifully accommodating the 1,950 square feet of elegant seated dining areas, and a wide variety of cocktail reception options.

-Influenced by the rise of New York's downtown developments, this contemporary space pays homage to authentic Victorian design and turn-of-the-century architecture.
+Influenced by the rise of New York's downtown developments, The Beekman's contemporary space pays homage to authentic Victorian design and turn-of-the-century architecture.
 The inside of the fully-restored nine-story atrium boasts the outdoor views of some of Manhattan's most celebrated landmarks such as the Brooklyn Bridge, the Statue of Liberty, and the World Trade Center.

 One of the OG spaces that put Williamsburg on the map as a hipster oasis, the Wythe Hotel was created inside of a former cooperage built in 1901.
 Located on the East River waterfront, the Wythe's character can't be beat: see heavy yellow pine beams and ceilings, the original masonry, arched windows, and cast-iron columns throughout.
 With numerous intimate spaces to host parties, the ground floor restaurant, Reynard (created by famed Brooklyn restauranteur Andrew Tarlow), the Blue Room at The Ides Rooftop (an Art Deco-inspired rooftop bar space with unobstructed views of the Manhattan skyline, seen above), the Private Dining Room (a brick-enclosed cellar level space with vaulted ceilings, original masonry, and handmade tile floor), or the the Outdoor Garden (an open-air brick-walled courtyard with rich original character and European tiled floor) are best suited to an engagement party.